Titanic in popular culture: 1912–1943

 The Nazi Propaganda Minister Joseph Goebbels personally commissioned Titanic (1943), a propaganda film made during World War II.
 It was largely shot in Berlin with some scenes filmed aboard the SS Cap Arcona.
 It focuses on a fictitious conflict between "Sir" Bruce Ismay and John Jacob Astor, reimagined as an English Lord, for control of the White Star Line.
 An equally fictitious young German First Officer, Petersen, warns against Ismay's reckless pursuit of the Blue Riband, calling Titanic a ship "run not by sailors, but by stock speculators".
 His warnings fall on deaf ears and the ship hits an iceberg.
-Several aspects of the plot are reflected in James Cameron's 1997 Titanic: a girl rejects her parents' wishes to pursue the man she loves, there is a wild dancing scene in steerage and a man imprisoned in the ship's flooding prison is freed with the help of an emergency ax.
+Several aspects of the plot are reflected in James Cameron's 1997 Titanic: a girl rejects her parents' wishes to pursue the man she loves, there is a wild dancing scene in steerage and a man imprisoned in the ship's flooding prison is freed with the help of an emergency axe.
 Herbert Selpin, the film's director, was removed from the project after making unflattering remarks about the German war effort.
 He was personally questioned by Goebbels and 24 hours later he was found hanged in his cell.
 The film itself was withdrawn from circulation shortly after release on the grounds that a film portraying chaos and mass death was injurious to war morale, though it has also been suggested that its theme of a morally upright hero standing up to a reckless leader steering the vessel to disaster was too politically sensitive for the Nazis to tolerate.
 It was also too sensitive for the British, who prevented it from being shown in the western zones of occupied Germany until the 1960s.
 East Germans had no such difficulty as the film accorded well with the anti-capitalist sentiments of their communist rulers.